Neon lighting: Neon glow lamps and plasma displays

-The small size of the negative glow region of a neon lamp, and the flexible electronic properties that were exploited in electronic circuits, led to the adoption of this technology for the earliest plasma panel displays.
-The first monochrome dot-matrix plasma panel displays were developed in 1964 at the University of Illinois for the PLATO educational computing system.
-They had the characteristic color of the neon lamp; their inventors, Donald L. Bitzer, H. Gene Slottow, and Robert H. Wilson, had achieved a working computer display that remembered its own state, and did not require constant refreshing from the central computer system.
-The relationship between these early monochrome displays and contemporary, color plasma displays and televisions was described by Larry F. Weber in 2006, "All plasma TVs on the market today have the same features that were demonstrated in the first plasma display which was a device with only a single cell.
-These features include alternating sustain voltage, dielectric layer, wall charge, and a neon-based gas mixture."
-As in colored neon lamps, plasma displays use a gas mixture that emits ultraviolet light.
-Each pixel has a phosphor that emits one of the display's base colors.
+The small negative glow region of a neon lamp and its adaptable electronic properties led to the use of this technology in early plasma panel displays.
+In 1964, at the University of Illinois, the first monochrome dot-matrix plasma displays were developed for the PLATO educational system.
+Inventors Donald L. Bitzer, H. Gene Slottow, and Robert H. Wilson created a display that could retain its state without constant updates.
+In 2006, Larry F. Weber explained that modern plasma TVs still use key features of these early displays, such as alternating sustain voltage and a neon-based gas mixture.
+Plasma displays emit ultraviolet light, with each pixel containing phosphors for red, green, or blue light.

 Neon lighting and artists in light

 The mid to late 1980s was a period of resurgence in neon production.
 Sign companies developed a new type of signage called channel lettering, in which individual letters were fashioned from sheet metal.

 While the market for neon lighting in outdoor advertising signage has declined since the mid twentieth century, in recent decades neon lighting has been used consciously in art, both in individual objects and integrated into architecture.
 Frank Popper traces the use of neon lighting as the principal element in artworks to Gyula Košice's late 1940s work in Argentina.
 Among the later artists whom Popper notes in a brief history of neon lighting in art are Stephen Antonakos, the conceptual artists Billy Apple, Joseph Kosuth, Bruce Nauman, Martial Raysse, Chryssa, Piotr Kowalski, Maurizio Nannucci and François Morellet in addition to Lucio Fontana or Mario Merz.

 Several museums in the United States are now devoted to neon lighting and art, including the Museum of Neon Art (founded by neon artist Lili Lakich, Los Angeles, 1981), the Neon Museum (Las Vegas, founded 1996), the American Sign Museum (Cincinnati, founded 1999).
 These museums restore and display historical signage that was originally designed as advertising, in addition to presenting exhibits of neon art.
 Several books of photographs have also been published to draw attention to neon lighting as art.
-In 1994, Christian Schiess has published an anthology of photographs and interviews devoted to fifteen "light artists".